awesomeeng/awesome-cli/docs/Help.md

 ## Overloading Help

 You are free to overload the `help()` method of any `AbstractCommand` including `AwesomeCLI.CLI` and `AwesomeCLI.CommandCLI`.
-Just overload the method and print out whatever helo you want.
+Just overload the method and print out whatever help message you want.